Supernova bounds on new scalars from resonant and soft emission: Results

 \subsection{Higgs-mixed scalars}

 Combining the results of Sections~\ref{sec:production} and~\ref{sec: Trapping and decay}, we obtain the constraints on a Higgs-mixed scalar plotted in Figure~\ref{fig:Higgs-portal results}.
 To give an indication of the uncertainty from the progenitor, we show the bounds for the four discussed in Section~\ref{sec:supernovae}.
+The associated variability is largely determined by the difference in the PNS masses of the four progenitors, in particular we observe that the $15~M_{\odot}$ and $20~M_{\odot}$ progenitor models, which have similar PNS masses (see Section~\ref{sec:supernovae}), yield almost identical constraints, and the constraints become more stringent for the case of the progenitor models with larger PNS masses.
 Varying the bound on the allowed BSM energy loss $L_{\text{BSM}}$ over the range $[2\times 10^{52},4\times 10^{52}]~\text{erg}/\text{s}$ alters the results by less than the difference arising from the progenitors.
 Despite the neutron degeneracy parameter $\mu_n/T$ (where $\mu_n$ is the neutron chemical potential) reaching values of approximately $5$ in the supernova core, the only effect of degeneracy on the constraints is to slightly weaken the bound at large $m_\phi$ and small $\sin\theta$ (see Appendix~\ref{appendix: degeneracy bremsstrahlung} for further details).
 As discussed, the upper edge of the constrained region, set by trapping, depends on the details of the BSM theory considered.
 In the figure we assume that there are no additional hidden sector particles that the scalar can decay to.
 For such a Higgs-mixed scalar decays to leptons are more important than reabsorption.
 For $m_\phi>2m_\mu$ decays to muons are fast, which leads to the right-hand edge of the constrained region being almost vertical.

 For comparison, in Figure~\ref{fig:Higgs-portal results} we also show collider limits on Higgs-mixed scalars \cite{Egana-Ugrinovic:2019wzj,Dev:2019hho,Dev:2021qjj,Balaji:2022noj} taken from Refs.~\cite{Balaji:2022noj,Lanfranchi:2243034} and the future sensitivity of the experiments DUNE \cite{Berryman:2019dme} and SHiP \cite{Lanfranchi:2243034}.
 For $m_\phi\lesssim 100~{\rm MeV}$ the existing bounds come dominantly from searches for rare kaon decays at NA62 \cite{Ruggiero:2020phq}, for $200~{\rm MeV} \lesssim m_\phi \lesssim 300~{\rm MeV}$ they come from $\phi$ decays to leptons in the LSND experiment \cite{Foroughi-Abari:2020gju}, and for larger $m_\phi$ from LHCb \cite{LHCb:2015nkv}.
 The sensitivity of such searches depends on whether the scalar decays only to the SM (the constraints are plotted assuming this is the case); if it dominantly decayed to hidden sector particles the limits from rare meson decays would be slightly stronger \cite{Dev:2021qjj} while the LSND and LHCb limits weaken dramatically.
 Meanwhile, for $m_\phi\lesssim 0.1~{\rm MeV}$ there are strong cooling constraints from horizontal branch stars \cite{Hardy:2017,Knapen:2017xzo} (see also e.g. \cite{Bottaro:2023gep,Yamamoto:2023zlu}).
 We also indicate the part of parameter space in which the scalar's coupling to the SM requires that $m_\phi$ is fine-tuned even with a UV cutoff of order of a TeV.